 “We’ve gone out on an adventure, and we’ll be back at 4.30pm.
-Love, the Whizz Kids gang.”
+Love, the Kids’ Club gang.”

 It was day two of our family trip to Passo Tonale in Italy with Crystal Ski.
-D and I were back from the slopes at 3pm, and had decided to pop down to the Whizz Kids clubroom.
-How were the kids settling in to their childcare?
+D and I were back from the slopes at 3pm, and had decided to pop down to the Kids’ Club HQ.
+How were the children settling in to their Crystal Ski childcare?
 Did they want to come out of the club early, to hang out with Mum and Dad?

 We needn’t have worried.
-Whizz Kids was possibly the best kids’ club we’ve experienced – and we’ve tried a fair few.
+Whizz Kids (now renamed Beanie Bear Club) was possibly the best kids’ club we’ve experienced – and we’ve tried a fair few.
 Here are some of the reasons why we’ve been raving about it since coming back from our Christmas ski trip.

 The kids loved it